GerritCodeReview/plugins_x-docs/src/main/resources/Documentation/user.md

   ![Screenshot](images/screenshot.png)
 ```

-Inline HTML blocks as well as inline HTML tags are suppressed.
-Both
+By default inline HTML blocks as well as inline HTML tags are
+[suppressed](config.html#formatterAllowHtml).
+If suppressed both will
-will be accepted in the input but not be contained in the output.
+be accepted in the input but not be contained in the output.

 Markdown files may include the following macros which are automatically
 replaced when the HTML pages are generated.